borge370/inet_4031_adduser_script/README.md

 ## Input File Format
 Each line of input file requires 5 fields seperated by colons.

-username: login name,
+username,
-password: password,
+password,
-lastname: last name,
-firstname: first name,
+lastname,
+firstname,
-groups: Groups for users - a user can be in multiple
+groups - a user can be in multiple

 ## Command Excuction
-IF NOT WORKING RUN "sudo chmod +x create-users.py"./n The +x allows it be executed. sudo python3 ./create-users.py < create-users.input Requires sudo privledges since we're adding users and adjusting passwords.
+IF NOT WORKING RUN "sudo chmod +x create-users.py".
+The +x allows it be executed.
+sudo python3 ./create-users.py < create-users.input
+Requires sudo privledges since we're adding users and adjusting passwords.